 Instructions

-- Add eggs, one at a time, and beat until smooth between additions.
-Beat for 1 minute after adding the third egg.
+- Add 4 eggs, one at a time, and beat until smooth between additions.

-- Pour into prepared pan and bake for for 40 to 45 minutes, until a tester inserted in center comes out clean.
+- Pour into the prepared pan and bake for about 30 minutes, or until a cake tester or toothpick inserted in the center comes out clean.

-- Let cool on wire rack for 15 minutes and inverto onto a rack and let cool completely before filling and frosting.
+- Let the pans cool on wire racks for 15 minutes.
+Then, remove the cakes and let them cool completely on the wire racks before filling and frosting.

-- Cut the cake in half, trying to cut it as even as possible.
+- You can make a 2-layer or a 4-layer cake.
+Cut the cake in half, trying to cut it as even as possible.
 To achieve this, start by using a large thin knife, and cut while rotating the cake.
 With each turn, the knife should go deeper, until you reach the center.
 At that point the cake will be completely cut in half.

 Carole | Toot Sweet 4 Two says